Week 6 college football odds, picks, predictions by proven model

 Top college football predictions for Week 6

-Another prediction: No. 9 Texas (-7, 41.5) covers against Florida in nearly 70% of simulations on Saturday at 3:30 p.m.
+Another prediction: No. 9 Texas (-6.5, 41.5) covers against Florida in well over 60% of simulations in an A-rated pick on Saturday at 3:30 p.m.
 ET.
 The Longhorns will visit The Swamp, but Texas is 9-1 on the road since 2023, the second-best away record in FBS over that span.
 Arch Manning has 13 total touchdowns (8 passing, 5 rushing) since Week 2, which leads the SEC over this stretch, despite Texas just coming off a bye.
 Meanwhile, Florida ranks last in the SEC with 22 points per game, and the Gators are 2-8 versus top-10 teams under Billy Napier.
-The Longhorns are undefeated in four all-time games versus Florida, as in addition to backing UT to cover, the SportsLine model also forecasts the Over hitting more than 50% of the time.
+The Longhorns are undefeated in four all-time games versus Florida, as in addition to backing UT to cover, the SportsLine model also forecasts the Over hitting well over 50% of the time.
 See the rest of the model's picks here.

 How to make college football picks for Week 6